Discover advice for holding your ceremony or reception by the ocean.

-- Find a planner who has done beach weddings before, so they will be familiar with the necessary permits, ordinances, and other issues that may come up.
+- Experience counts.
+Find a planner who has done beach weddings before, so they will be familiar with the necessary permits, ordinances, and other issues that may come up.
 The same goes for a photographer – lighting can be tricky by the water.

-- Look into accessibility for your guests.
+- Accomodate guests.
+Look into accessibility for your guests.
 Many beaches – especially those that may be more private – are only reached by steep staircases.
 Help guests beat the heat by supplying sunscreen, fans, and even sunglasses.

 - Have a plan B. As with all outdoor weddings, have a back-up plan in case of weather.